What is the Actuarial Value Calculator and how is it used?

 - Not be offered minimum essential coverage by an employer, or

-- Be offered minimum essential coverage, but the coverage is (i) unaffordable (i.e., the cost of coverage exceeds 9.66 percent of the employees household income), or (ii) does not provide the required minimum actuarial value (the plan’s share of the total allowed costs of benefits is less than 60 percent).
+- Be offered minimum essential coverage, but the coverage is (i) unaffordable (i.e., the cost of coverage exceeds the annual threshold of the employees household income), or (ii) does not provide the required minimum actuarial value (the plan’s share of the total allowed costs of benefits is less than 60 percent).

-- Are there additional fees and taxes employers need to watch and manage?
+What fees and taxes do employers need to watch and manage under the ACA?

-The Affordable Care Act (ACA) established many fees and taxes to help fund and create dollars for expanded programs and services.
+The ACA established many fees and taxes to help fund expanded programs and services.
 Employers are responsible for some of these, whether they will directly pay new fees and taxes or administer payments through employee tax with-holdings.

 Comparative Effectiveness Research Fee (CERF)

 This annual fee applies to insured and self-insured health plans with plan years beginning on or after October 2, 2011.
 The annual fee will partially fund research and evaluations performed by the Patient-Centered Outcomes Research Institute (PCORI), which is intended to determine the effectiveness of various forms of medical services that treat, manage, diagnose or prevent illness or injury.

 Insurers will pay the fee on insured plans and will build the fee into their rates.
 Employers will be responsible for paying the fee on self-insured plans.
 The fee continues through September 30, 2019, with final payments due in 2020.